vhpei/superstore-dw/README.md

 For this project DBT to set up the Data Warehouse for the Superstore dataset.
 The following points demonstrate what was done.
 - Using the file [setup.sql](https://github.com/vhpei/superstore-dw/blob/dev/setup.sql) a database with 2 schemas was created in PostgreSQL.
 - With DBT, we defined these schemas as part of our project configuration, and DBT generated SQL statements to create them in our data warehouse.
 - We defined tables representing the Superstore dataset.
 We have specified the columns for each table and their data types.
-This step involves defining the structure the data model, which DBT can then translate into SQL statements for creating tables.
+This step involved defining the structure of the data model, which DBT can then translate into SQL statements for creating tables.
 - We defined relationships between tables and other configurations using YML files, seeds to generate surrogate keys etc.
 - We wrote SQL queries to transform and clean the data in the tables as needed.
 These transformations included aggregations, filtering, joining tables, and other operations.
 - We integrated DBT with GitHub, making it easy to collaborate with team members and track changes over time.